digital-bauhaus/python-project-template/README.md

 develop the code that don’t need to be shipped for end users.
 I advise you to take a look at the [Poetry documentation][poetry documentation]

+## Tests

+This template contains a minimal [Tox](https://tox.readthedocs.io/en/latest/) configuration for testing the project with Python 3.6, 3.7, and 3.8.
+Tests are run in the CI but you can also run them manually with:

+    poetry run tox

 ## Code Formatting

 The source code is formatted with [Black][black].
 To format your contributions manually, run

-    black src
+    poetry run black src

-All code is also automatically checked in the CI and in the pre-commit hook.
+All code is also automatically checked in the CI.

 ## Continuous Integration

 CI should work out of the box with the provided configurations in `.github/workflow`.

-It will check the code style with [Black][black] and run the tests with Python 3.6, 3.7, and 3.8.
+There is an action to check the code style and one to run the tests.

 [borini]: https://stefanoborini.com/current-status-of-python-packaging/
 [yeaw]: https://dan.yeaw.me/posts/python-packaging-with-poetry-and-briefcase/